National Recovery Administration: Legacy

 According to biographer John Ohl (as summarized by reviewer Lester V. Chandler): Johnson's priorities became evident almost immediately.
 In the prescription, "Self regulation of industry under government supervision" the emphasis was to be on maximum freedom for business to formulate its own rules with a minimum of government supervision.
 Consumer protection and the interests of labor were of decidedly lesser importance.
 To induce business to formulate and abide by codes of fair competition Johnson was willing to condone almost any type of price fixing, restriction of production, limitation of productive capacity, and other types of anti-competitive practices....even with the benefit of a more efficient and diplomatic management and a more tolerant Supreme Court the NRA probably would not have survived much longer.
-It's inherent conflicts and inconsistencies were just too strong.
+Its inherent conflicts and inconsistencies were just too strong.